 The core of Bohr’s thinking on this topic was the notion of an open world.
 If America maintained a secretive monopoly on nuclear weaponry, it would provoke suspicion and a hostile arm’s race, leading to the recurrence of war.
 To prevent this, Bohr believed that international management of atomic power through information sharing was essential and that a postwar atomic energy plan had to be established during the war in partnership with the Soviet Union, which was then among the Allies opposed to fascism.
 His conclusion was that America ought to inform Stalin of the Manhattan Project.
 Moreover, Bohr thought that nuclear technology should only be used to produce a bomb this one time in history and that, considering the potential for cataclysmic destruction, it should be limited thereafter to constructive purposes such as the generation of atomic energy.
 Oppenheimer was among those who agreed with and was strongly influenced by this viewpoint even after the war.
 It was also the thinking behind Soviet spy Theodore Hall’s decision to leak information from Los Alamos to the Soviet Union.

-History has demonstrated this naïve and depressingly optimistic argument to have been, moreover, entirely false.
+History has demonstrated this argument to have been not only naïve and depressingly optimistic but entirely false.
 There were those at Los Alamos who continued to adopt Oppenheimer’s earlier stance that a demonstration of the bomb’s power would suffice to induce Japan’s surrender.
 But Oppenheimer maintained that the profound psychological impact of a nuclear explosion in an urban area would be paramount to achieve this end.
 Here he arrives at the grotesque extreme of what one might call his idealistic realpolitik pacifism.
 In a word, Oppenheimer held that to realize perpetual world peace, America ought to act while the opportunity presented itself and demonstrate the efficacy of the bomb on multiple Japanese cities, mass-murdering the residents.

 This is likely the stage in Oppenheimer’s thinking at which Nolan took issue.
 The scenes in the film where Oppenheimer refuses to sign a petition opposing the A-bombing of Japan, persuades the opponents of deployment that the world would never understand until it had witnessed the horror, and reassures government and military officials that this approach was bound to succeed all mark an about face from his depiction as a Superman-like hero to a foolish and arrogant figure.
 One can imagine a more sympathetic take on the man’s internal struggle, but the director’s intentions appear to have been more critical.

-It is worth considering the reason behind this directorial decision.
+It is worth considering why Nolan might have made this decision.

 12) The Cold War and The War on Terror in The Dark Knight Trilogy